My recovery journey

 Can you refuse drink or drugs when they are available?

-Whether your goal is abstinence or moderation there will be situations where the temptation to drink or use drugs is strong, whether during a period of abstinence or if a slip or relapse occurs.
+Whether your goal is abstinence or cutting down there will be situations where the temptation to drink or use drugs is strong, whether during a period of abstinence or if a slip or relapse occurs.
 Coping skills can be explored using the problem solving approach and then rehearsed.

 Using worksheets